 Use windows as a spot for pattern and color in a kitchen where neutrals reign.
 To create a coordinated look, use a fabric that has a color already found in your kitchen.
-The fabric on these Roman shades contains a gray similar to the cabinets.
+The fabric on these Roman shades contains a blue similar to the backsplash and cabinet interiors.
 Consider using an easy-to-wash fabric for your treatments so you can wash them from time to time and prevent the retention of cooking odors.

 Adequate lighting is a must for the functional aspect of a kitchen, but fortunately, this important element can also be highly decorative.
 With so many styles available, you can make a truly unique statement with light fixtures.
 In this kitchen, a large oblong lantern fixture crowns the island, while a matching, smaller fixture hangs over the sink.

 Kitchens typically don't have a lot of wall space, thanks to cabinetry, backsplashes, windows, and doorways.
-Use limited wall space as a chance to display a color you might not otherwise choose for a large wall or whole room.
-Here, a sable brown colors the space above the windows, which grounds the light kitchen.
-Also, look to the "fifth wall" of a room -- the ceiling -- as a place to add color with paint.
+Use limited wall space as a chance to display a bold color you might not otherwise choose for a large wall or whole room.
+Look to the "fifth wall" of a room—the ceiling—as a place to add color with paint.
 Here, a deep olive green contrasts the light kitchen and makes the space feel cozy.

 For a tiny kitchen makeover, start with an island.
 Small kitchens, especially those with U- or L-shape layouts, can accommodate an island, if it is the right size.
-Measure your kitchen and keep in mind that walkways around the islands should be 36 inches wide.
+Measure your kitchen and keep in mind that walkways around an island should be at least 36 inches wide.
 Determine what size of island your kitchen could handle and start looking.
-A rustic worktable suits this kitchen's cottage style.
+This small kitchen's island doubles as a prep space and cutting block.
 Consider an island on wheels to make it easy to move as necessary, such as when you're serving a buffet.

 Paint the insides of cabinets with glass doors or the space between built-in open shelves for an update that will give your kitchen decorating mileage without much cost.
-Choose your color from an existing element in your kitchen, such as a fleck that appears in your countertops or backsplash, or a color that is featured on window treatments.
+Choose a color from an existing element in your kitchen, such as a fleck that appears in your countertops or backsplash, or a color that is featured on window treatments.
 It'll take simple kitchen cabinets from blah to bold instantly!

 Activate the space in front of a window as bonus storage.
-Mount shelves in front of the window by either anchoring them to the wall or along the sides of upper cabinets.
-This handy solution can also block a not-so-great outside view while allowing light to come in from the window.
+Mount shelves in front of the window by anchoring them either to the wall or along the sides of upper cabinets.
+This handy solution can also block a not-so-great outside view while still allowing light to come in from the window.
 These floating shelves are perfect for adding extra storage space during a small kitchen makeover.

 Barstools come in all shapes, colors, and styles, making them easy kitchen updates.
-Take a step away from something typical and invest in seating that makes a statement to you.
+Take a step away from something typical and invest in seating that makes a statement.
 But also make sure you'll love to sit in them as you have your morning coffee, read the paper, or gather with family and friends around the kitchen island or peninsula.
 Consider your counter height when choosing stools.
-You'll want the seats to be short enough so that you can sit with your legs beneath the counter, but not so short that you sit too low to be comfortable at the counter.
+You'll want the seats to be short enough so you can sit with your legs beneath the counter, but not so short that you sit too low to be comfortable at the counter.

 Liven up your kitchen with a few potted plants or potted herbs.
-Group the pots on a tray so that the plants can be placed in front of a window to bask in the sunlight but can be easily moved if you need that spot for kitchen work.
+Group the pots on a tray so the plants can be placed in front of a window to bask in the sunlight but can be easily moved if you need that spot for kitchen work.
 When you're cooking, you can easily reach for a pinch of fresh flavor to add directly to your dish.

 If you have a beloved collection of cookbooks, you have an easy kitchen decorating idea.
-Don't relegate them to a cabinet -- put them on display.
+Don't relegate them to a cabinet—put them on exhibit.
 The pretty covers will serve as artwork when arranged and layered facing outward on the shelves within an island or built into the side of a counter.
-Floating shelves on the walls are also an easy display solution -- just make sure the shelves aren't too close to the sink or range so there isn't the risk of a book falling into soapy water or onto a hot burner.
+Floating shelves on the walls are also an easy cookbook display solution—just make sure the shelves aren't too close to the sink or range so there isn't risk of a book falling into soapy water or onto a hot burner.

-Give a narrow galley kitchen a focal point by painting the "end" wall a bright color.
+Give a narrow galley kitchen a focal point by painting the "end" wall a bold color.
 A contrasting and vivid hue will draw the eye through the kitchen and make it appear longer.
-Consider a color that's complementary to a color already found in your kitchen.
+Choose a color that's either complementary or contrasting to the colors already found in your kitchen.
 Here, black chalkboard paint makes a statement and serves as a message board.
 It's a small kitchen makeover you can do in a weekend!

 If you have a cabinet door that is irreparable, replace it with a curtain.
-Cut and hem a piece of fabric to size (you'll want the fabric to be wider than the door, so it can appear gathered and pleated) and sew a pocket on the top of the fabric.
+Cut and hem a piece of fabric to size (you'll want the fabric to be wider than the door, so it can appear gathered and pleated), and sew a pocket on the top of the fabric.
 Place the curtain onto a tension rod and mount inside the cabinet doorway.
 Keep in mind that this project should not be used on cabinets near an oven or range to avoid creating a fire hazard.
 An apron front sink is well-suited to a farmhouse or cottage style kitchen.

 While brackets are meant to support objects, they can also be used for purely decorative purposes.
 Try this budget-friendly kitchen update: Hang carved wooden brackets, painted to match your cabinets, beneath the cabinets to mimic a custom look for much, much less.
 Nobody will know that they're not actually weight-bearing.